-- The strength of the applicant's description of the utilization of RWHAP Part C EIS funds in support of a comprehensive continuum of core medical and support services to meet the needs of people with HIV throughout the entire designated service area, as defined in Appendix B. - The strength of the applicant's description of how CTR services will be coordinated with other organizations within the service area, and of how CTR services will be directed to high risk populations within the service area.
+For HRSA-22-017: The strength of the applicant's description of the utilization of RWHAP Part C EIS funds in support of a comprehensive continuum of core medical and support services to meet the needs of people with HIV throughout the entire designated service area as defined in Appendix B.

-- The strength of the applicant's description of the applicant's system for linking newly diagnosed individuals to care. - The clarity and completeness of the applicant's description of retention strategies that are keeping people with HIV in care. - The strength of the applicant's description of innovative interventions for improving HIV viral suppression in targeted subpopulations identified in the application. - The strength of the applicant's description of the applicant's ability to transition HIV-positive youth into the adult HIV primary care system. - The strength of the applicant's narrative that demonstrates how referrals to specialty and subspecialty medical care and other health and social services are tracked and monitored. - The feasibility of the applicant's plan for outreach and enrollment of RWHAP clients into new health coverage options. - The clarity of the applicant's narrative that demonstrates a process is in place to inform clients about HIV-related clinical research trials and refer those interested clients to the relevant resources. - The strength of the applicant's description of the availability of and access to support services for the applicant's target population throughout the entire service area. - The strength of the applicant's narrative that demonstrates the availability of and access to other core medical services. - For new applicants: the strength and completeness of the applicant's narrative that demonstrates you have the infrastructure in place to serve the existing HIV population throughout the entire service area as defined in

-Appendix B, and provide the same scope of services as the current recipient you are proposing to replace. - For new applicants: the strength and completeness of the applicant's description of the applicant's readiness to provide HIV medical services within 90 days of receipt of the Notice of Award including a detailed transition plan, provisions for minimizing disruptions and maintaining continuity of care, and how current patients and the scope of services for the entire designated service area will be transferred from the existing RWHAP Part C recipient to you.
+- The strength of the applicant's description of how CTR services will be coordinated with other organizations within the service area, and of how CTR services will be directed to high risk populations within the service area. - The strength of the applicant's description of the applicant's system for linking newly diagnosed individuals to care. - The clarity and completeness of the applicant's description of retention strategies that are keeping people with HIV in care.

+• The strength of the applicant's description of innovative interventions for HRSA-22-016, HRSA-22-017 38 improving HIV viral suppression in targeted subpopulations identified in the application.

+- The strength of the applicant's description of the applicant's ability to transition HIV-positive youth into the adult HIV primary care system. - The strength of the applicant's narrative that demonstrates how referrals to specialty and subspecialty medical care and other health and social services are tracked and monitored. - The feasibility of the applicant's plan for outreach and enrollment of RWHAP clients into new health coverage options. - The clarity of the applicant's narrative that demonstrates a process is in place to inform clients about HIV-related clinical research trials and refer those interested clients to the relevant resources. - The strength of the applicant's description of the availability of and access to support services for the applicant's target population throughout the entire service area. - The strength of the applicant's narrative that demonstrates the availability of and access to other core medical services. - For new applicants applying under HRSA-22-017: the strength and completeness of the applicant's narrative that demonstrates that the applicant has the infrastructure in place to serve the existing HIV population throughout the entire service area as defined in Appendix B, and provide the same scope of services as the current recipient the applicant is proposing to replace, including a detailed transition plan, provisions for minimizing disruptions and maintaining continuity of care, and how current patients and the scope of services for the entire designated service area will be transferred from the existing RWHAP Part C recipient to the applicant. - For all new applicants to either HRSA-22-016 OR HRSA-22-017: the strength and completeness of the applicant's description of the applicant's readiness to provide HIV medical services within 90 days of receipt of the Notice of Award.